Professor Tuan Ngo

 - Security and Protective Engineering

-- Sustainable Buildings and Infrastructure
+- Sustainable Materials, Buildings and Infrastructure

 The APTES Group led by Prof Ngo is recognised as one of the leading centres in advanced materials & structural systems, and physical infrastructure protection in Australia and the Asia Pacific region.
 His group has been working closely with industry and government organisations to carry out research and consulting work in these areas.